25th Light Anti-Aircraft Regiment, Royal Artillery: Sicily

 50th (Northumbrian) Division was selected as one of the assault formations for the Allied invasion of Sicily (Operation Husky).
 It returned to Egypt and sailed aboard a Fast Assault convoy from Port Said on 6 July; its first wave began landing before dawn on 10 July.
 Despite some initial confusion the division secured its beaches, but after sunrise subsequent waves were attacked by Axis aircraft.
 Anti-aircraft cover for the beaches was the responsibility of 2 AA Bde, which had the tricky task of landing LAA and HAA guns, radars etc, across open beaches with the Beach groups.
 The divisional LAA regiments were thus freed to land with later waves and advance inland with their parent formations.
 2 AA Brigade's guns began landing during the morning and by the end of the day leading elements of 50th (N) Division were moving inland, though few of its guns had yet arrived.
 The division advanced against rearguards for the next three days along poor inland roads to protect the left flank of XIII Corps on the coastal road.

-On the night of 13/14 July 50th (N) Division was ordered to advance up Highway 114 to Lentini to link up first with No. 3 Commando, which had landed from the sea to capture Malati bridge there, and then press on to link up with 1st Parachute Bde, which had carried out a landing (Operation Fustian) to capture Primosole Bridge and clear they way for Eighth Army to advance on Catania Airfield and the city beyond..
+On the night of 13/14 July 50th (N) Division was ordered to advance up Highway 114 to Lentini to link up first with No. 3 Commando, which had landed from the sea to capture Malati bridge there, and then press on to link up with 1st Parachute Bde, which had carried out a landing (Operation Fustian) to capture Primosole Bridge and clear the way for Eighth Army to advance on Catania Airfield and the city beyond..
 Both the commandos and paratroops ran into heavier than expected opposition, and 50th (N) Division was also held up: the paratroops were driven off Primosole Bridge before help could arrive, and the operation turned into a bitter four-day fight to recapture the bridge and cross the big irrigation canal beyond.
 In the end the attempt was given up and 50th (N) Division went on the defensive while other formations outflanked the enemy positions and captured Catania on 5 August.
 By now the Luftwaffe was carrying out frequent low-level divebombing and strafing attacks, but these were concentrated against airfields and ports.
 During August 50th (N) Division slowly advanced up Highway 114 as the Allies drove the Axis troops out of Sicily.